xcat2/confluent-docs/docs/collective_arch.md

 The invite token generated as part of the invite/join procedure is used as a shared secret to mutually attest to the in-use certificates for a join, and the persistent trust is managed through mutual TLS authentication.
 Every communication within a collective is protected by the certificates that were in-use at the time of issuing the join with the correct token.
-Note that while the collective member that issued the invitation is validating the client, the client is also using the invitation to authtenticate the collective member, assuring both parties that both certificates are valid with no intermediaries.
+Note that while the collective member that issued the invitation is validating the client, the client is also using the invitation to authenticate the collective member, assuring both parties that both certificates are valid with no intermediaries.

 # Replicated data